Why would I want to be an advanced driver?

 We have both male and female Observers, and usually allocate them to Associates when they become available.
 Being quite a large district, we often match Associate and Observer based on their proximity.
 However, if an Associate preferred a female (or male) Observer, we would try to accommodate such a request, although this may delay starting the programme until one became available.

 What is an observer?

-An Observer is a member of the IAM who has already passed the Advanced Driving test and has chosen to freely give their time to take Associates on Observed Runs.
-Following an optional Assessment Run, and completing an application form (and payment), we will allocate one of our Observers to work with you on a one-to-one basis.
+An Observer is a member of the IAM Roadsmart who has already passed the Advanced Test and has chosen to freely give their time to take Associates on Observed Runs and undertaken the necessary training and IMI accredited qualification.
+Following the purchase of a course through IAM Roadsmart, we will allocate one of our Observers to work with you on a one-to-one basis.

 The Observer and the Associate will agree mutually convenient dates and time to go out on Observed Runs.

 What is an associate?